AllusInteractive/AllusInteractive/README.md

-### Hi there 👋 This is Allus Interactive
+### Hi there 👋 I'm Reece

-I have been developing indie games as Allus Interactive since 2017.
+I have been developing indie games as [Allus Interactive](https://github.com/Allus-Interactive) since 2017.
 I have experience with several different game engines, primarily RPG Maker and Unity.
 I have also used Construct 3, Unreal, Godot and Game Maker.
 My games have been released on mainly Android and Windows, and a few of my RPG Maker games have been released on Mac as well.

 ---